hollander03/dsge-training/ntdsge/3.policy_papers/README.md

-# NT-DSGE
-## Fiscal DSGE models for forecasting and policy analysis in South Africa.
+# DSGE models for forecasting and policy analysis in South Africa.

-This folder contains the replication code for published papers using the NT-DSGE model.
+This folder contains the replication code for published papers using DSGE models.